shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-segment-pixels-with-creatives.md

 standard method takes place on the client (the pixel loads in the browser), the method described here is entirely server-side.
-Nothing loads in the browser, but instead a server-side request tells Xandr to add the user to the specified segment pixel once the user has viewed and/or clicked the creative.
+Nothing loads in the browser, but instead a server-side request tells Microsoft Advertising to add the user to the specified segment pixel once the user has viewed and/or clicked the creative.

 > [!NOTE]